How to Protect Your Deck

 Using a pressure washer may seem like a quick and easy way to clear out all the accumulated dirt and grime; however, you need to be aware of the damage it may cause.
-If you have timber deck boards, a power washer’s pressure may cause splintering and damage to the fibers.
+A power washer’s pressure may cause splintering and damage to the fibres if you have timber deck boards.
 If the timber surface already has some splintering, pressure washing will only make it worse.
 The best route is soap and water.

 What about composite decking?
-Depending on the material, a power washer can also scar composite boards if the pressure is too high.
-If the power washing becomes too intense, it can even chip the material.
+A power washer can also scar composite boards depending on the material if the pressure is too high.
+If power washing becomes too intense, it can even chip the material.
 If you damage your composite deck with a vigorous power wash, it can affect the warranty.

 The biggest issue with power washing is the pressure.
-You may be able to use a low-pressure setting to aid in your deck cleaning; however, it is recommended to leave this to the professionals.
+You may use a low-pressure setting to aid in your deck cleaning; however, the recommended method is to leave this to the professionals.

 If you DIY with a power washer:

-- Hold the nozzle of the power washer about a meter off the ground.
+- Hold the nozzle of the power washer at least .61 metres off the ground.

 - Spray the deck with soap, then follow by gently scrubbing each deck board with a soft bristle brush.

 - Rinse thoroughly.
 If dirty water from cleaning is left to dry, it will cause a film to remain on the decking surface.